18. Web-Slinging Adventures

 A. “it’s a small world” (Disneyland, 1966)

 Disneyland’s version of “it’s a small world” is the original, with many of its interiors relocated from the 1964 – 65 New York World’s Fair.
 That said, the ride’s physical flume and layout are original to the park, and additional scenes were added for its permanent installation there.
 Still, Disneyland’s ride is a landmark.
-Thanks again to Southern California’s perpetually-pleasant climate, riders board outdoors beneath the gorgeous, kinetic facade and iconic glockenspiel designed by former Imagineer Rolly Crump, then drift through gardens of fanciful topiaries before passing beneath the Disneyland Railroad and entering the show itself.
+Thanks again to Southern California’s perpetually-pleasant climate, riders board outdoors beneath the gorgeous, kinetic facade and iconic glockenspiel designed by legendary Imagineer Rolly Crump, then drift through gardens of fanciful topiaries before passing beneath the Disneyland Railroad and entering the show itself.

 In 2008, the ride underwent a significant refurbishment that enabled easier transition to the “it’s a small world holiday” annual overlay, (controversially) added Disney and Pixar characters in Mary Blair style to the ride’s scenes, and replaced the original 1964 flume (allegedly, in part due to age, and in part because the increasing average weight of Americans necessitated a deeper trough to prevent boats from getting beached).
 Otherwise, this “it’s a small world” remains the ride’s truest form.